EugenioCos/12DOF-Robot-Controller/README.md

 - control of a single feet by grabbing it in the view
 - set robot's roll, yaw and pitch
 - set robot's position from feets
-- set walking direction and walk
+- set walking direction
+- walk
-- set turning direction and speed and turn
+- set turning direction and speed
-- manual send messages to the robot
+- turn
+- live video stream

-All these features work fine and they are well integrated, for example moving by angles does not reset the movement made by using coordinates and vice versa, but some are missing in the new GUI.
+All these features works fine and they are well integrated, for example moving by angles does not reset the movement made by using coordinates and vice versa.

-I added this diagram because the robot, control logic, and user interface are separated:
+Control logic, and user interface are separated:
+- a python program calculates everything
+- a web interface allow the user to send commands, view robot movements and camera stream

+I added the below diagrams in the attempt to explain better the struture.
 - The robot sets the motor angles it receives via TCP.
 - The control logic is a Python process that provides operations for calculating the angles for the robot.
 - The presentation part is a Node.js program that provides a graphical interface to invoke control operations.